 The San Antonio Zoo has transformed its rhinoceros habitat to feature additional trees and landscape, a viewing deck, waterfall with creek and a mud wallow.
 The habitat is not only to rhinos, but to zebras, crown cranes, waterbucks, sitatungas and marbou storks.
 The new rhino habitat connects to the existing giraffe habitat allowing the animals to move freely between areas, creating a savanna-like setting.
 A nursery area was also added to accommodate two female rhinos the zoo plans to receive from other zoological facilities as well as a male rhino shortly, in order to begin a breeding program for Southern White Rhinoceroses.

-CANOPY BY HILTON MAKING RIVER WALK DEBUT (March 2021)
+CANOPY BY HILTON MAKES RIVER WALK DEBUT (April 2021)

-Adding to San Antonio’s repertoire of exceptional hotels, Canopy by Hilton is set to make its River Walk debut in March 2021.
-The hotel will integrate the Civil War-era Alamo Fish Market building into its 20-story design.
+Adding to San Antonio’s repertoire of exceptional hotels, Canopy by Hilton made its River Walk debut in March 2021.
+The hotel integrates the Civil War-era Alamo Fish Market building into its 20-story design.
 Incorporating the building into the hotel is not only an integral element of the authenticity of the Canopy brand, but also maintains an important historic element to the corridor.
-Canopy San Antonio River Walk will feature 1,102 square feet of meeting space, 195 rooms and a restaurant with an outdoor terrace overlooking the River Walk.
+Canopy San Antonio River Walk features 1,102 square feet of meeting space, 195 rooms and a restaurant with an outdoor terrace overlooking the River Walk.

 THOMPSON HOTEL BRINGS LUXURY DEVELOPMENT TO RIVER WALK ARTS DISTRICT (Feb.
 2021)

-Thompson San Antonio Hotel and The Arts Residences, a $116 million mixed-use hotel-condominium tower on the San Antonio River Walk is set to bring luxury living and hotel accommodations to the downtown area.
-The 20-story 337,000-plus-square-foot mixed-use development will be across the River Walk from the esteemed Tobin Center for the Performing Arts.
+Thompson San Antonio Hotel and The Arts Residences, a $116 million mixed-use hotel-condominium tower on the San Antonio River Walk brings luxury living and hotel accommodations to the downtown area.
+The 20-story 337,000-plus-square-foot mixed-use development is across the River Walk from the esteemed Tobin Center for the Performing Arts.
 This 162-room Thompson Hotel is one of a collection of design-forward, boutique lifestyle hotels and resorts.
-It will feature amenities including a high-end restaurant, 20th floor rooftop bar with panoramic views of downtown, a 5,000 square-foot pool deck with pool bar on the fourth floor, a fitness center, spa, valet parking and 24-hour concierge and in-room dining services.
+It features amenities including a high-end restaurant, 20th floor rooftop bar with panoramic views of downtown, a 5,000 square-foot pool deck with pool bar on the fourth floor, a fitness center, spa, valet parking and 24-hour concierge and in-room dining services.

 OMNI LA MANSIÓN DEL RIO UNVEILS MULTI-MILLION DOLLAR RENOVATION (Spring 2020)